MaxHalford/maxhalford.github.io/content/blog/lightgbm-focal-loss.md

 ## Benchmarks

 We've implemented focal loss along with its first and second order gradients, as well as the correct initialization value.
 We're also reasonably confident that our implementation is correct.
 Let's now see how this performs on the credit card frauds dataset.
-The whole point of this exercise is that, supposedly, focal loss works better than logarithmic loss on imbalanced datasets.
+The whole point of this exercise is that, supposedly, focal loss works better than logistic loss on imbalanced datasets.

-I played around with `alpha` and `gamma`, but didn't really manage to reach a test set ROC AUC score that was convincingly better than what I obtained with logarithmic loss -- which was 0.97721.
-A mildly interesting fact is that setting `alpha=None` and `gamma=0` performs slightly better than when using logarithmic loss.
+I played around with `alpha` and `gamma`, but didn't really manage to reach a test set ROC AUC score that was convincingly better than what I obtained with logistic loss -- which was 0.97721.
+A mildly interesting fact is that setting `alpha=None` and `gamma=0` performs slightly better than when using logistic loss.
 The discrepancy is due to the initialization score.
 The following snippet shows how to go about using the `FocalLoss` with LightGBM:

 ```py
 import lightgbm